beekpr/examples/serverless-chatbot/README.md

 # Serverless Chatbot

 This is an example project that shows how to create a serverless chatbot that interacts with Beekeeper users and is triggered by `CHATS.MESSAGE.CREATED` webhook event.
+It's a simple ping-pong bot that repeats everything you say.

 ## Prerequisites
 1. Make sure you have Node.js installed on your machine.